johnmyatthu/1GAM-2013/maps.md

 * **func\_spawn** - *spawn an entity at this tile*

-		spawn_class: The classname of the entity to spawn<br/>
+		spawn_class: The classname of the entity to spawn
-		spawn_time: The delay (in seconds) between entity spawns<br/>
+		spawn_time: The delay (in seconds) between entity spawns
-		max_entities: The maximum number of entities to spawn from this. -1 is infinite.<br/>
+		max_entities: The maximum number of entities to spawn from this. -1 is infinite.

 * **func\_target** - *The target which enemies will try to attack on spawn*